 Faversham boasts the best-preserved medieval street in England, the country’s oldest brewery, helped win the Battle of Trafalgar and has a justifiable claim to be ‘the town that built Britain’.
 So what’s it secret?

-Early settlers were the first to recognise its prime location and a settlement quickly grew up here at the head of a navigable creek, with quick and easy access to Europe in one direction and London in another.
-The soil around the creeks and rivers was rich and fertile, pure spring water was readily available from local aquifers, and the climate was dry and temperate.
-Both land and sea encouraged industries like boat building, brewing, brickmaking and even gunpowder manufacture!
+Early settlers were the first to recognise its prime location and a settlement rapidly grew up here at the head of a navigable creek, with quick and easy access to Europe in one direction and London in another.
+Land and sea encouraged industries like boat building, brewing, brickmaking and even gunpowder!

-This gentle walk, takes you on a journey of discovery from the grand Victorian station, through the medieval centre of town then out through its post-industrial edgelands to encounter the bleak beauty of the Kent marshes immortalised in Dickens' Great Expectations.
+This gentle creekside walk, takes you on a journey of discovery from the grand Victorian station, through the medieval centre of town then out through its post-industrial edgelands to the bleak beauty of the Kent marshes.